haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 11 (+0)
 CHA
 15 (+2)
-  Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 281

 Saving Throws Dex +5, Con +6, Wis +3, Cha +5
 Skills Perception +6, Stealth +5
 Damage Immunities acid